Xumeiquer/yara-forensics/CONTRIBUTING.md

 Other way to do a pull request is doing it from your computer.
 You will have to follow these steps:

 1. Clone Yara-forensics on you computer.
-1. Checkout to the `devel` branch.
-1. Write write your rules.
+1. Write your rules.
 1. Run `runTest.sh`
-1. Pull new content from remote.
-1. Commit changes.
+1. Commit changes on your repository.
-1. Push new content to the `devel` branch.
+1. Push new content to your repository as well.
+1. Generate a pull request from your repository to yara-forensics repository.
+  1. Remember, you have to generate the pull request to the `devel` branch un yara-forensics

-The pull request will show up on Github automatically and Travis CI will be triggered as well.
-If everything is OK your pull request will be ready to be merged.
+When you get at this point Travis CI will trigger a build to check whether rules are Yara complaint.
+If everything goes well your pull request will be ready to be merged.

 NOTE: _In terms to run `runTest.sh` you have to have Yara installed in your system._